-36. Working together, the LAPD officers blocked the vendors from accessing their property and threatened them with arrest while the BID officers seized their carts, dollies, umbrellas, utensils, coolers and perishable items and dumped their property into the back of the Fashion District BID's trash truck and pickup truck.

-37. None of the vendors were given receipts for their property.
+- 38. Working together, the LAPD officers blocked the vendors from accessing their property and threatened them with arrest while the BID officers seized their carts, dollies, umbrellas, utensils, coolers and perishable items and dumped their property into the back of the Fashion District BID's trash truck and pickup truck.
+Neither the LAPD officers nor the FDBID officers inspected or inventoried the property prior to seizing it. - 39.
+None of the vendors were given receipts for their property.
 No efforts were made to identify to whom the property belonged.
-None of the vendors were told where the property was being taken or how they could reclaim it.

-38. The experiences of the vendors on September 12 are not isolated.
-Numerous other vendors and members of Unión have faced similar unlawful confiscations.

-39. On or about August 21 2015, near 12th Street and Maple Street in the Fashion District, vendor and Unión member Maria del Rosario Caal was selling fruit from her cart.
+None of the vendors were told where the property was being taken or how they could reclaim it. - 40.
+The experiences of the individual Plaintiffs are not isolated.
+Numerous other vendors and members of Unión have faced similar unlawful confiscations. - 41.
+On or about August 21 2015, near 12th Street and Maple Street in the Fashion District, vendor and Unión member Maria del Rosario Caal was selling fruit from her cart.
 At approximately 12:30 p.m., Officer Linton approached Ms. Caal and informed her that selling fruit there was not permitted and that all of her property would be thrown away.
 Ms. Caal asked the officer if she could leave, but Officer Linton informed her that she could not, and that she was going to be given a ticket for illegal street vending.
-Ms. Caal asked that she be able to keep her property, but the officer refused and repeated that it would all be thrown away.

-40. While Officer Linton was writing the citation, she made a phone call; on information and belief, the call was to the Fashion District BID.
+Ms. Caal asked that she be able to keep her property, but the officer refused and repeated that it would all be thrown away. - 42.
+While Officer Linton was writing the citation, she made a phone call; on information and belief, the call was to the Fashion District BID.
 Approximately five minutes later, about five BID officers in yellow shirts arrived at the scene.
 LAPD Officer Linton instructed the BID officers to seize and dispose of Ms. Caal's property, including not only the fruit, but also her cart, her utensils, gloves, and other items.
 The BID officers threw Ms. Caal's property in the back of their truck.

-41. Ms. Caal was detained while Officer Linton wrote a citation and her property was trashed.
+43. Ms. Caal was detained while Officer Linton wrote a citation and her property was trashed.
 After she was given the citation, Ms. Caal was permitted to leave the scene.
 She was not given a receipt for the property that was taken or informed in writing or orally of the location to which her property was being taken or a process to retrieve any of her property.